 Firmware Update Procedure

 The firmware of the F-750 is updated by connecting the instrument to a computer using a USB cable and running the Firmware Update tool.
-The firmware update tool includes details instructions for updating the firmware.
-This firmware update tool is available online at https://felixinstruments.com/support/F-750/software/http://www.felixinstruments.com/Software/F-750/FirmwareUpdateTool/index.htm
+The firmware update tool includes step-by-step instructions for updating the firmware.
+This firmware update tool is available online at https://felixinstruments.com/support/F-750/software/

+The firmware update software will give two starting options: Deploy Bootloader, which helps if the firmware has been erased from the unit, and Prompt to copy languages data file to SD card after update, which you should select if you have not yet loaded the languages pack onto your device.
+Loading the language pack will require a one-time prolonged start-up on the F-750 after the firmware update.

 For questions concerning firmware updates, please contact support@felixinstruments.com.

-Tip: If you experience any issues with the firmware updating process, “Bootloader Assist” mode can be accessed by pressing and holding the ‘down’ arrow while turning the device on.
+Tip: If you experience any issues with the firmware updating process, “Deploy Bootloader” can be selected.
 Follow the instructions displayed on screen, and continue the firmware updating process as usual.

 Supporting Science